dieselrabbit/screenlogicpy/README.md

 The `discovery` module's `async_discover()` function can be used to get a list of all discovered ScreenLogic protocol adapters on the local network.
 Each protocol adapter is represented as a `dict` object that can then be directly used to instanciate a `ScreenLogicGateway` class.

+**Note:** Gateway discovery is limited to discovering ScreenLogic protocol adapters on the same subnet.

     hosts = await discovery.async_discover()
 *Changed in v0.5.0: This method is now an async coroutine.*